Diseases that can be Transmitted by Mosquitoes

 - La Crosse

 La Crosse encephalitis is a viral disease that is transmitted by the Tree Hole mosquito.
-It has been responsible for up to 13 cases of severe illness (primarily in children) each year in Minnesota.
+It has been responsible for an average of 4-5 cases each year in Minnesota, primarily involving severe illness in children.

 - Jamestown Canyon Virus (JCV)